Govuzela/LandMines_classification/README.md

 2. Introduction

-This project implements a complete machine-vision workflow for detecting landmines, improvised explosive devices (IEDs),using features derived from voltage, height, and soil-type measurements.
+This project implements a complete machine-learning workflow for detecting landmines, improvised explosive devices (IEDs),using features derived from voltage, height, and soil-type measurements.
 The system provides:

 Data loading, cleaning, and preprocessing

-Feature engineering for voltage, height, and soil-type

 Model training using CatBoost with K-Fold cross-validation

 Command-line and API-based inference